 - Peak $169 2-Day Pass vs $129 1-Day Pass

 This makes your second day only $40, which is great value.
 This also makes sense if you and your group are slow at getting about.
-Packing the whole park into one day can be really tough if you are slow walkers or need some kind of special assistance.
+Packing the whole park into one day can be really tough if you are a slow walker or need some kind of special assistance.

-It isn’t always the case you can do two day’s there is a lot to see and do in L.A and taking two full days out just for universal can be undesirable.
+Not everyone can allot two days of their trip just for Universal, there is a lot to see and do in L.A. and taking two full days out just for universal can be undesirable.

 Another way to get more in is with the Express Pass.
 This is more expensive than the Two Day Pass but has the added advantage of cutting out queuing almost completely.
 This would mean you spend more time riding rides than standing in queues.
 It will also free up a whole day of your trip to do something other than queueing.

 The Express Pass is not perfect, however.
 Apart from the high cost, it only provides one ride on each express ride/show.
 After that, you will have to queue.

 If you are not going during busy times it can also be a waste of money.
 In Off-Peak periods there really is no need for the Express.
 Queues are low and in some cases, rides can be walk-on even without the Express Pass.

 However, if you have only one day, and you want to do everything and the crowd predictors are in the red, the express pass may be your only option To Pack everything in.

 We Hate the fact that after spending $100’s on an entry ticket that theme parks have the gall to ask for $30 to park!
 Unfortunately, there isn’t a lot you can do about this and it isn’t uncommon at Theme Parks anymore.
 They have the Street parking locked down and we don’t really advise trying to get around the charge in this way at all.